-If you’re looking for a simple, preservative free recipe for homemade sausage that tastes a lot like pepperoni this may be JUST the recipe for you.
-Bonus?
-It’s Clean Eating friendly, Paleo, Gluten Free and Allergy Friendly.
+If you’re looking for a simple, preservative-free recipe for homemade sausage that tastes a lot like pepperoni this Homemade Pepperoni Recipe may be JUST the recipe for you.

-- the meat and spices smelled quite a bit like the sausages my mother used to make
+- the beef and spices smelled quite a bit like the sausages my mother used to make

 - it also really did smell like pepperoni you buy from the store